codefellows/seattle-code-javascript-401d42/class-27/README.md

 #### Describe and Define

-- Functions as properties/attributes
-- State (or parts of state) as properties/attributes
+- Pros/Cons of Functional and Class Components
+- Use of the state hook for functional components
+- Use of the effect hook to tap into the lifecycle
+- Describe the lifecycle of a React component

 #### Execute

-- Pass props from a container component to a child
-- Execute methods in a parent component from a child
+- Use the Hooks API to manage state in a functional component
-- Manage state from events
-- Handle form input
+- Use an effect hook to manage state at various (tactical) times during the life of a component

 ## Today's Outline